ebatianoSoftware/CrossX/README.md

 ## Skia based rendering
 Rendering currently is realised with [SkiaSharp](https://github.com/mono/SkiaSharp) which allows you to create beautiful applications.

+## XX Definition Files
+XX definition files are XML files used to describe views and define styles and resources.
+I chose a XAML-like approach but simpler in its form.
+The XX "language" will surely evolve into something more in the future.

+Currently XX project is put into CrossX repository and grows with the framework.

 ## Support and Contributions
 If you think you have found a bug or have a feature request, use our issue tracker.
 Before opening a new issue, please search to see if your problem has already been reported.
 Try to be as detailed as possible in your issue reports.